 Our day begins with the positive affirmation, “We are created b’tzelem Elokim (in the image of G-d).
 Everything we think, say, and do must show that we are created b’tzelem Elokim.”
 Said in unison, the students proceed with the powerful message that their interactions are important and are held to a very high standard of behavior.
 We end each day davening Mincha (afternoon service) in our beautiful Beis Midrash (chapel).
 Afterwards, we recite a special tefillah expressing our thanks to Hashem for the unique ability to learn.
 This special prayer reflects our mission to encourage students to value life-long learning.

 The students in kindergarten through fifth grade begin their day with a ruach (spirited) filled morning line-up in the gymnasium.
-With songs and of words of inspiration they are greeted by their teachers and Head of School, Rabbi Elimelech Gottlieb.
+With songs and of words of inspiration they are greeted by their teachers.
 Announcements are made and then they proceed to their classrooms for morning davening (prayer).

 After davening, classes begin.
-In addition to their general studies and Limudei Kodesh (Judaic) classes, the students enjoy specialties such as library, computer, art and physical education classes.
+In addition to their general studies and Limudei Kodesh (Judaic) classes, the students enjoy specialties such as library, computer instruction/STEAM (science, engineering, art, and mathematics), art and physical education classes.
 Half of their day is spent in general studies and the other half in Limudei Kodesh (Judaic) classes.

 The middle school students finish their day after davening mincha services.